dante-falls/Web-Security/Client-Side-Vulnerabilities/Cross-Site-Scripting(XSS)/Proofs-Of-Concept/SXSS-Into-Anchor-Href-Attribute-HTML-Encoding.md

 ![image](https://github.com/user-attachments/assets/636864f5-04b7-4d3a-8d87-355bc333f8a1)
 ![image](https://github.com/user-attachments/assets/fdbe307d-af1c-4f65-bac0-213a1640dda2)

 As you can see, double quotation symbols and angle brackets are html encoded in the page source.
 This is likely a defense against XSS.
-However, it is weird that we are able to injection non-URL values for our website name.
+However, it is weird that we are able to input non-URL values for our website name.
 We should only be able to put URL's that start with "http" or "https" as a website name.

 Because we can input any value as our personal website name, let's try to input the javascript:alert(document.cookie) as our website name.
 Analyze the images below: